-Unlike Malabi, here the background removal is not an automated process, hence not instant.
+Unlike the Malabi Remove background tool, here the background removal is not an automated process, hence not instant.
 The user has to manually choose the foreground and background.
 Once marking the foreground and background of the image (actually quite fun and relaxing), the Clipping Magic algorithm automatically cuts out the selected object and whitens out the rest.
 Results are extremely quick and precise!

 Overall, a great photo editor for novices who don’t have the know-how for Photoshop or any other professional photo editing program, but when it comes to ecommerce and online marketplaces, there are more efficient applications out there.